SunilSyal/Angular-Tutorials/01 - hello-world/README.md

 - run <b>ng test</b> to unit test using karma
 - run <b>ng e2e</b> for end to end testing using protractor

+## Excercise:
+1) Add another public variable in class and use in html file
+2) Detect the text of the new element using both - unit test and e2e test

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.